nielsbasjes/modbus-website/content/schema/specification/_index.md

 ### Sets

 - `enum(<registers> ; <notImplemented> ; <mapping>)` --> String
-  - Interpret the single value in the registers as an unsigned integer and use the provided mapping to convert this value into a single String.
+  - Interpret the registers as an unsigned integer and use the provided mapping to convert this value into a single String.
   - Example: `enum( ir:55 ;1->'Manual operation'; 2-> 'Defrost'; 3-> 'Hot water'; 4-> 'Heat'; 5-> 'Cool'; 6-> 'Pool'; 7-> 'Anti legionella'; 8-> 'Passive Cooling'; 98-> 'Standby' ;99-> 'No demand' ;100-> 'OFF')`
 - `bitset(<registers> ; <notImplemented> ; <mapping>)` --> Set of Strings
   - Interpret the bits in the registers as booleans and for each SET bit the provided String is output as part of the resulting list of values.